Learning Dynamics from Input-Output Data with Hamiltonian Gaussian Processes: Bayesian Inference and Learning from Input-Output Data

 Given this potentially high-dimensional target distribution, performing state inference and parameter learning can be challenging.
-To tackle this task, we rely on a \ac{pmcmc} approach \citep{Andrieu.2010} and break down the overall problem into (potentially simpler) sub-problems using a particle Gibbs scheme \citep{Lindsten.2014,Volkmann.2025}.
-The overall inference and learning method is given in Algorithm\,\ref{alg:Bayesian_inference_learning}.
+To tackle this task, we rely on a \ac{pmcmc} approach \citep{Andrieu.2010} and break down the overall problem into simpler sub-problems using a particle Gibbs scheme \citep{Lindsten.2014,Volkmann.2025}.
+The overall inference and learning method is illustrated in Figure\,\ref{fig:overview_chart} and detailed in Algorithm\,\ref{alg:Bayesian_inference_learning}.
 Loosely speaking, the learning procedure consists of sequentially sampling from the conditional distributions \begin{enumerate}[label=\roman*., itemsep=0.1pt] \item of latent variables $\bi{z}_{0:T}$, given the measurements $\bi{y}_{0:T}$ and (hyper-)parameters $\bi{\xi}$, and \item of (hyper-)parameters $\bi{\xi} = \{ \bi{\theta}, \bi{\vartheta}_{\mathrm{K}}, \bi{\vartheta}_{\mathrm{S}} \}$, given the latent variables $\bi{z}_{0:T}$. \end{enumerate}